-7. Pesticide, Fertilizer, and Herbicide Application 7.a.
+8. 7 Pesticide, Fertilizer, and Herbicide Application 87 .a.
 Utilize a program to reduce pollution by the application of pesticides, fertilizer, and herbicides by commercial applicators and distributors in accordance with the Georgia Department of Agriculture requirements.
-7.b.
-Implement the program to reduce pollution caused by the municipal use of pesticides, fertilizers, and herbicides, as described in the SWMP.
-If municipal staff performs the application of pesticides, fertilizers, and herbicides, ensure that they are certified by the Georgia Department of Agriculture.
-Provide documentation of program activities in each annual report.
+87 .b.
+Implement the program to reduce pollution caused by the municipal use of pesticides, fertilizers, and herbicides, including an inventory, municipal staff training in application and safety by the Georgia Department of Agriculture, etc., as described in the SWMP.
+If municipal staff performs the application of pesticides, fertilizers, and herbicides, ensure that they are certified by the Georgia Department of program activities in each annual report.
+9. Municipal Employee 9.a.
+Ensure that MS4 staff involved in municipal facility Training operation activities obtain the appropriate education and training.
+9.b.
+Provide a summary of training conducted during the reporting period